Sport Promoting Inclusion for the Disabled and Equal Rights in Yorkshire.

 Leeds Spiders Wheelchair Basketball Club formed 2007 is one of the biggest clubs in the UK boosting several members playing at international level both present and past, 2021 see the rebirth of our SPIDERS brand along with a new Website coming early 2022.

 The Orginal Leeds Rhinos Wheelchair Rugby League Club formed 2011 as gone from strength to strength and completed the treble in 2021 the final year the sport was run by SPIDER-Y.

 We promote community participation in healthy recreation, in particular by the provision of facilities for playing of any sport capable of improving health.
 For example we set up sports clubs for the disabled and their friends and relatives.

 We are the city’s largest independent, multi-sport organisation providing opportunities for able-bodied and disabled sports men and women, from the age of 8 to 50.
-Currently we provide support for wheelchair Basketball, Rugby League and Handball by encouraging people to play competitively.
-We also have an active schools programme where we visit schools across Leeds to raise awareness about disability sport.
+Currently we provide support for Wheelchair Basketball, by encouraging people to play competitively.
+We also have an active schools and community programme where we visit schools and community groups across Leeds to raise awareness about disability sport and other social issues.

 People with Disabilities that play wheelchair sports.

 - And enjoy a greater quality of life than those who don’t

 We hold weekly session per week all year round except for a 2 week break at Christmas, all sessions are run by volunteer parents, who coach, help out and organise the full running of the club including fixtures, funding and finances.